The Last Good Year

 After arrival on that nearby and mysterious Mediterranean island not far from Egypt in a sequence that evoked the end of THE SPY WHO LOVED ME, Belloq revealed himself to be a grandiose character with Dark Great Oz directorial pretensions, indeed.
 For he donned a Professor Marvel evoking headdress and tried to see visions in the opened Ark of the Covenant in an open air and nighttime religious ceremony that recalled the Devil’s Tower end of CLOSE ENCOUNTERS OF THE THIRD KIND.
 However, and unfortunately for the grandiose and blockbuster fortune, glory and power lusting Belloq, all the opened Ark revealed was sand, sand that reiterated the meaninglessness of striving for directorial fortune and glory.
 The quasi-religious ceremony also recalled Jones’ symbolic rape of the hidden Temple Theatre at the beginning of the film, implying that we had arrived at the fourth and final Temple Theatre of the film.
 This link also prepared us for another furious attack on the violators of this latest Temple Theatre as at the beginning of the film, bringing RAIDERS OF THE LOST ARK full circle.

-And this righteous fury duly arrived in the form of vengeful female ghosts that reminded us that all forms of art were seen as female-including film art-and evoked the maternal nature of the first Temple Theatre and Marion, the female 3D holograms of the Classic Trilogy and THX 1138, and the Mother television ship at the end of CLOSE ENCOUNTERS OF THE THIRD KIND.
+And this righteous fury duly arrived in the form of vengeful female ghosts that reminded us that all forms of art were seen as female-including film art-and evoked the maternal nature of the first Temple Theatre at the beginning of the film, the feisty and indomitable Princess Leia and female 3D holograms of the Classic Trilogy and THX 1138, the Mother television ship at the end of CLOSE ENCOUNTERS OF THE THIRD KIND-and anticipated the arrival of equally furious and vengeful female film artists in the Temple Theatre starting in 1982 and their prominent role in the dread allegorical Zone Wars.
 These vengeful female art spirits fed on the Great Belloq’s delusions of cinematic grandeur and blew up his aroused and egotistically swollen directorial head like the Death Moon at the end of STAR WARS EPISODE IV: A NEW HOPE, implicitly destroying Malle and PRETTY BABY, evoking a similar headburst at the end of SCANNERS the year before, and anticipating the destruction of the partially rebuilt Deathly Moon at the end of STAR WARS EPISODE VI: RETURN OF THE JEDI.

 The outraged female spirits of film art also fittingly melted the face of the black clad Toht in a way that evoked the melting Wicked Witch of the West at the end of THE WIZARD OF OZ to confirm his Wicked Witch of the West linked status-and so Schlondorff implicitly melted away, and whatever films he had made that had aroused the righteous fury of Lucas and Spielberg.
 The righteously furious art spirits also crushed the face of the implicitly Herzog linked Dietrich, probably due to the fact that Herzog had implicitly roasted Lucas over the course of the Seventies in such allegorical films as NOSFERATU (1979).
 These vengeful Ark Side spirits also annihilated the impious Nutzis with death ray-like beams of energy, evoking THE BRAIN FROM PLANET AROUS and SCANNERS again, and destroying anyone who had dared to write off Spielberg after 1941.
 The film cameras that the impious Nazis used to record the event were also destroyed, underlining that the Dark Side of film artists and their twisted ‘film art’ was being destroyed at the end of the film.